 To govern and administer the Ontario Certified Career Development Practitioner Model.

-Establish and monitor the certification process in consultation with the Advisory Board and other stakeholders.
+- Establish and monitor the certification process in consultation with the Advisory Committee and other stakeholders.

-Establish and monitor the recertification process in consultation with the Advisory Board and other stakeholders.
+- Establish and monitor the recertification process in consultation with the Advisory Committee and other stakeholders.

-Collaborate with the Stewardship committee, Advisory Board and national certifying bodies including CCCD, in the completion of the drafting of certification and recertification requirements, ensuring harmonization and reciprocity for practitioners across the country.
+- Collaborate with the Stewardship committee, Advisory Committee and national certifying bodies including CCCD, in the completion of the drafting of certification and recertification requirements, ensuring harmonization and reciprocity for practitioners across the country.

-Inform the career development community of any changes in policies or processes on a timely basis, as decided by the Advisory Board.
+- Inform the career development community of any changes in policies or processes on a timely basis, as decided by the Advisory Committee.

 In accordance to the by-laws established by the organization and the Acts governing its operation some future activities could include: